Garrapata State Park – Big Sur’s Hidden Coastal Gem | Hiking Trails - Tips - Map

 Different seafood choices

-We ate seafood the entire week during our stay.
+We ate seafood the entire week during our stay in the Big Sur area.

 Best Months to Visit